skosachiov/remediations-gendbuntu/README.md

 ## dlp

 Obviously, the resources of a large enterprise must be protected from leaks.
-The dlp role disables wireless communication modules and restricts USB usage to a whitelist of keyboards and mice.
+The default dlp setting allows you to connect a keyboard, mouse, headphones, cameras, but blocks any flash drives.
+The dlp role disables wireless communication modules and some keyjacks radio keyboards.
+You can always add the necessary devices to the white list.

 ## firewall